-The old fashioned “chalk and talk” method of training, where dialogues get delivered unidirectionally, may impart technical knowledge to learners, but it doesn’t guarantee improvement on an individual’s performance and decision-making abilities.
+The old-fashioned “chalk and talk” method of training, where dialogues get delivered unidirectionally, may impart technical knowledge to learners, but it doesn’t guarantee improvement in an individual’s performance and decision-making abilities.

 With old-school training methods, organizations not only flush a portion of the training budget down the drain but also lose out on potential growth opportunities.

-However, the task-based approach/scenario-based training covers all the aspects of learning.
+However, the task-based approach/scenario-based training covers all aspects of learning.

 Below we discuss why scenario-based training is in everyone’s best interests.